CPP API Manual

 Since not all the features are available all the time, the current accessibility of features may be queried via IsReadable() and IsWritable(), and the availability of Enum values can be queried with IsValueAvailable( string ) or IsValueAvailable( int ) .

 With Camera::GetFeatures, you can list all features available for a camera.
 This list remains static while the camera is opened.
 The Feature class of the entries in this list also provides information about the features that always stay the same for this camera.
-Use the member functions of class Feature to access them as shown in the following code snippets:
+Use the member functions of the class Feature to access them as shown in the following code snippets:

 Reading a camera feature code snippet